 Fig. 3(b) shows the program after this transformation, which bears reduced energy overhead because the restore routine is no longer concerned with variable a, as it is loaded straight from non-volatile memory if and when necessary.
-Conceptually, this corresponds to move the LOAD instruction that would normally be part of the restore to routine for variable a to the first point in the program where variable a is actually read.
+This corresponds to moving the LOAD instruction normally be part of the restore to routine for variable a to where in the program variable a is actually read.

 Generalization.
 Similar to the previous transformation, we apply this technique to an arbitrary computation interval as follows.
-First, we limit restore routines to load back register file and special registers from non-volatile memory.
-Next, for each concerned memory location x, we consider the possibly empty set of memory read instructions $I_r = (I{r1}, ..., I{rn})$ that manipulate x and are included in the computation interval.
-Dually to the first transformation, $I{r1}$ is the first such instruction and there is no other memory read instruction after the state-save operation that marks the start of the computation interval.
-We relocate the target of $I{r1}$ to non-volatile memory, as that is where the data is to be loaded from.
+First, we limit restore routines to register file and special registers.
+Next, for each memory location x, we consider the possibly empty set of memory read instructions $I_r = (I{r1}, ..., I{rn})$ that manipulate x and are included in the computation interval.
+Dually to the first transformation, I{r1} is the first such instruction and there is no other memory read instruction after the state-save operation at the start of the computation interval.
+We relocate the target of I{r1} to non-volatile memory, as that is where the data is to be loaded from.

-Whether the remaining n - 1 read operations $I{r2}, ..., I{rn}$ in a computation interval are to target volatile or non-volatile memory is determined by applying the program transformation that follows.
+Whether the remaining n-1 read operations $I{r2}, ..., I{rn}$ in a computation interval are to target volatile or non-volatile memory is determined by applying the program transformation that follows.